David-Brewin/PowerpointToPDF/README.md

 INSTRUCTIONS

 From within Powerpoint, create a new blank presentation and delete the default slide.
 Save this as an empty Powerpoint Macro-Enabled Presentation, e.g. "*Macros.pptm*".

-Now go to *View*, *Macros* and enter some text in the *Macro Name* field.
-It doesn't matter what text is entered, this is done just to get into the VBA editor.
-Press *Create*.

-Once in the editor, go to the *Project Explorer* pane.
+Press *alt-F11* to load the VBA macro editor.
+Go to the *Project Explorer* pane.
 (If you can't see this, click *View*, *Project Explorer*).
 Right-click on *Module1* and remove it.

 Now click *File*, *Import File* and import *PresentationToPDF.bas* and each of the *.cls* files in turn.
 Once this has been done, click *File*, *Close and Return to Microsoft Powerpoint*.
 Once back in Powerpoint, save the new presentation, which will now include the uploaded VBA macro code.